Frankenstein and Me

 Frankenstein and Me is a 1996 independent family horror film directed by Robert Tinnell.
 Loosely inspired by the enduring legacy of Frankenstein's monster in literature and cinema, the film blends elements of fantasy, coming-of-age drama, and horror homage.
 It is notable for marking the first feature-length film appearance of actor Ryan Gosling.
+The film was released in Germany as Frankenstein & Ich.